 - 1. The Committee appointed by the Board will debate the educational history of students who have been awarded a qualification at the University of Pavia or from another Italian university and who requests, upon enrolment, a shortening of the study plan.
 This may be granted subject to validation and the recognition of educational credits deemed valid, pursuant to the successive paragraph 5. - 2.
 The Committee appointed by the Board will debate the recognition of educational histories interrupted owing to withdrawal or forfeiture of students who request, upon re-enrolment, a shortening of the study plan.
 This may be granted subject to validation and the recognition of educational credits deemed valid, pursuant to the successive paragraph 5. - 3.
 The Committee appointed by the Board may validate credits acquired by the student following enrolment on individual courses at the University of Pavia or at other universities. - 4.
-In the event that the candidate transfers from another university, or moves from another University of Pavia course, the recognition of credits will be decided by the Committee appointed by the Board in adherence with prevailing laws, the University of Pavia's Course Regulations and following a Governing Board and/or Teaching Council debate. - 5.
+It is also possible to acquire training credits at other Italian universities on the basis of agreements stipulated between the institutions involved, in accordance with current legislation. - 5.
+In the event that the candidate transfers from another university, or moves from another University of Pavia course, the recognition of credits will be decided by the Committee appointed by the Board in adherence with prevailing laws, the University of Pavia's Course Regulations and following a Governing Board and/or Teaching Council debate. - 6.
 The validation of acquired credits is deliberated by the Committee appointed by the Board on a case-by-case basis.
 The type of activity (TAF) to which credits to be recognised are attributed, and their number, is, in any event, within the legal limits where relevant, and established based on disciplinary-related criteria.
 These take into account the contribution of the activity to be validated in the attainment of the Course of Study's educational objectives, its specific content, and any eventual obsolescence, as well as the time commitment required.
-To this end, recognition of knowledge and skills must be supported by official documentation except for the elements referred to above; the Committee appointed by the Board may implement further verifications if deemed opportune. - 6.
-If, following the validation of acquired credits, the student selects an individual study plan, this must be approved by the Committee appointed by the Board, in accordance with the conditions established in art.
-8. - 7.
+To this end, recognition of knowledge and skills must be supported by official documentation except for the elements referred to above; the Committee appointed by the Board may implement further verifications if deemed opportune.

+- 7. If, following the validation of acquired credits, the student selects an individual study plan, this must be approved by the Committee appointed by the Board, in accordance with the conditions established in art.
+8. - 8.
 When a student is transferring from a course of the same class of study, the credits validated from the same scientific sector cannot be less than 50% of the credits already gained by the student.